First Quench Retailing

-First Quench Retailing was the largest independent off-licence retail chain in the UK, with around 1,300 shops operating under several retail brands, though all have now been closed.
-At the time of First Quench's closure, these included the Threshers, Haddows, The Local and Wine Rack chains.
+First Quench Retailing was the largest independent off-licence retail chain in the UK, with around 3,500 shops operating under several retail brands, though all have now been closed.
+At the time of First Quench's closure, these included the Threshers, Bottoms Up, Drinks Cabin, Haddows, The Local and Wine Rack chains.

 Its head office was based in Welwyn Garden City, Hertfordshire.
 On 29 October 2009 it was announced that the company had gone into administration.